VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.1 Zone types

-This recommendation differentiates between two types of zones: contour-based and kinematic center-based zones.
-This differentiation is based on the different conditions for entering and exiting zones.
+Two types of zones are distinguished: contour-based zones and kinematic center-based zones.
+This distinction is based on the different conditions for when the vehicle is considered to be entering and exiting zones.

 #### Contour-based zones